 Well as you may know my wife and I are in limbo since July 2019.
 We literally uprooted from California to Texas for my wife’s cancer treatment.
 She gets treatment at MD Anderson who is number 1.
-That is awesome she is in a top notch facility for care.
-Since we been here I have created hundreds of works of art which most have been donated to cancer charities like Waggin Tails for Pets, Open Arms and The Ballard House.
+That is awesome she is in a top-notch facility for care.
+Since we been here I have created hundreds of works of art that most have been donated to cancer charities like Waggin Tails for Pets, Open Arms, and The Ballard House.
 We love to give so we extended it to the patients of cancer treatments to give them the gift of art.

 Hanging with the wife during her rough days is a must.
 Cook good food for health.

 Then make www.makeadentpodcast.com something viable still in works.

 I got over my hump and starting doing web classes for painting all-around art here is the link to a video class lemon https://youtu.be/9hsu10l16yo.

 The next progression in creativity was something I usually stray away from with brainstorming of my wife Glendy, Helen, and the artist me Sam.
 I started this series my views and commentary on this whole virus situation.
 If things don’t improve this can be The New Norm… Portrayed in the art in this post.
 More paintings and classes to come

 How Artists are Dealing with Coronavirus Cancellations

 With the Coronavirus outbreak changing the way everyone in the world is working and living their daily lives, artists are learning to adapt to a “new normal” as art fairs, exhibitions, and workshops are indefinitely put on hold.

 COVID-19 has already rapidly changed the way that everyone—including artists and creative freelancers—will conduct business this year.